Seeing Red - Blog - Design n Bloom - Eagan Florist

 Seeing Red

-Florals, Weddings, Landscapes
+Florals, Landscapes

 Red rosesI've been seeing a lot of red, lately - and in places it doesn't really belong.
 If you happen to like red roses, red lilies, red cannas and red callas, I am perfectly fine with that.
 In fact, red is one of the most popular colors in bridal bouquets and floral arrangements.
 Where I am seeing red and it doesn't belong is as a color of mulch.
 Colored mulches have become popular, for whatever reason (marketing, I imagine).
 Appearance is certainly one aspect using mulch in your landscape offers, but that is not the only reason, nor is it the most important reason.